Prenuptial agreements UK: England and Wales law explained — and how Scotland and Northern Ireland differ

-A prenup UK may feel uncomfortable to discuss before marriage, but it is one of the most effective ways to protect assets, businesses and family wealth.
-Without one, financial disputes on divorce can quickly become uncertain, costly and difficult to control.
-This guide explains the prenup meaning, whether prenups are legally binding UK, what courts consider, what you can include, typical prenup cost UK, and whether a postnuptial agreement is a practical alternative.
-For proper protection, agreements should be reviewed by independent family law solicitors to ensure fairness, full disclosure and the best chance of being upheld in court.
+A prenup may feel uncomfortable to discuss, but it is one of the most effective ways to protect assets, businesses and family wealth before marriage.
+This guide focuses on England and Wales — the rules differ in Scotland and Northern Ireland, so seek independent legal advice if your situation involves another UK jurisdiction.
+Without a prenup, financial disputes on divorce can quickly become uncertain and costly.
+This guide explains what a prenup is, whether prenups are legally binding in England and Wales, what they can cover, typical costs, and whether a postnuptial agreement may be more appropriate.
+Before signing, ask independent family law solicitors to review the agreement.

-Quick answer: What is a prenup in the UK?
+Quick answer: What is a prenup in England and Wales?

 A prenup agreement is a written contract made before marriage or civil partnership that sets out how assets, debts and financial responsibilities will be divided if the relationship ends.
 It is commonly used to protect wealth, businesses and inheritance, while reducing uncertainty on divorce.
 Although not automatically binding and not overriding the court’s powers under the Matrimonial Causes Act 1973, it carries significant weight in court when determining a fair financial outcome.